bngq323/docs/se_osmosis_testnet_relayer.md

 This docuement is for Namada shielded-expedition "S" class:
-"Operating IBC/ Interoperability infrastructure" - "Operate a Shielded Expedition-compatible Cosmos testnet relayer"
+"Operating IBC/ Interoperability infrastructure" - "Operate a shielded expedition-compatible Osmosis testnet relayer"

 My Osmosis node provides rpc service coordinating with My Namada SE node to support IBC relayer channel.
 We can transfer assets via Osmosis and SE testnets.